sbdrchauhan/python-DS-ML/11_git_and_github/README.md

 git add file_name    # or you can specify which file(s) you want git to track for you.

+# if you didn't intend to add this file:
+git reset HEAD      # to go to the previous commit state

 git rm --cached <file>    # to unstage the file if git has been tracking them
                           # you can then add them into your .gitignore file to permanently untrack them